-Enter as many MORISCOS as possible with CADÍ and ALCUZCUZ, dressed in Morisco fashion, with cloaks and culottes, and the MORISCAS in white doublets, with musical instruments
+Enter a group of MORISCOS with CADÍ1 and ALCUZCUZ, dressed in Morisco fashion, in cloaks and culottes, and MORISCAS in white doublets,2 with musical instruments

-CADÍ 2 Are the doors locked?
+CADÍ Are the doors locked?

 ALCUZCUZ All doors closed now.

-CADÍ Let no one enter without giving the sign,

-and let the festivities begin.

-We will celebrate Friday, the day of our people, 5

-away from prying Christian eyes.

-Though we live among them in wretched captivity,

-we keep our ceremonies,

-safe from their abuse and censure.
+CADÍ Let no one enter without giving the sign, and let the festivities begin.
+We will celebrate Friday, the day of our people, away from prying Christian eyes.
+Though we live among them in wretched captivity, we keep our ceremonies, safe from their abuse and censure.
+5

 EVERYONE Yes!
 10

-ALCUZCUZ All to pieces I'll go

-if join the dance.
+ALCUZCUZ All to pieces I'll go if join the dance.

-MORISCO (Sings) Though woefully bound in captivity,

-by Allah's divine mystery

-this empire of African ancestry3

-decries its miserable destiny.
+MORISCO 1 (Sings) Though woefully bound in captivity, by Allah's divine mystery this empire of African ancestry 3 decries its miserable destiny.
+15

 ALL Long live His law!

-MORISCO (Sings) Long live the glorious memory

-of that celebrated victory

-when Spain once found true liberty 20

-in its own captivity.
+MORISCO 1 (Sings) Long live the glorious memory of that celebrated victory when Spain once found true liberty in its own captivity.
+20

-ALL Long live His law!4
+ALL Long live His law!
+4

-Traditional dress music festive gatherings and even the use of

-1 Traditional dress, music, festive gatherings, and even the use of Arabic were all aspects of Morisco culture that came under increasing persecution over the course of the sixteenth century.
-Laws against Morisco cultural practices were passed in 1526, but their implementation was often delayed or softened.
-In the play, new and even more repressive laws are being announced, which will lead to the Morisco uprising in the Alpujarra.
-See Introduction.

-2 Cadí, though used here as a proper noun, refers to a key figure of social and religious authority in Muslim communities, akin to a judge.
+1 Cadí, though used here as a proper noun, refers to a key figure of social and religious authority in Muslim communities, akin to a judge.